IvanPostarnak/nature-shop-server/docs/requests/customers/get-total-count.md

 ## Endpoint :motorway:
 Mainly, you should set your own PORT once you want to run server
 ```
-localhost:PORT/products/total_count
+localhost:PORT/customers/total_count
 ```
 By default, if there is not specified 'PORT' environment param, server runs on ':5300' port
-So total_amount will be available at this endpoint
+So total amount will be available at this endpoint
 ```
-localhost:5300/products/total_count
+localhost:5300/customers/total_count
 ```

 ## Query parameters :pencil: